chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>The Soul of a New Machine</cite>](https://bookshop.org/a/21126/9780316491976), Tracy Kidder (new)

 - [<cite>The Corrosion of Character: The Personal Consequences of Work in the New Capitalism</cite>](https://bookshop.org/a/21126/9780393319873), Richard Sennett (new)

+- [<cite>Out of Office: The Big Problem and Bigger Promise of Working from Home</cite>](https://bookshop.org/a/21126/9780593320099), Charlie Warzel and Anne Helen Petersen

 ### Fiction